ionnoim/Alicia/README.md

 Alicia leverages quantum computing to generate cryptographic key pairs and keys.
-It utilizes IBM Quantum, Azure Quantum, or a simulated quantum backend to enhance the security of generated keys with true RNG.
+It utilizes IBM Quantum, Azure Quantum, or a simulated backend to enhance the security of generated keys with true RNG.
 This project aims to demonstrate how quantum technology can be integrated into modern cybersecurity applications.

 -Supports RSA, ECC, AES, DES, 3DES, and SSH